 Pullman Arts Foundation was founded in 2020 as a catalyst for creative expression on the Palouse.
 Pullman Arts Foundation supports projects that engage local community members and regional artists.
-Pullman Arts Foundation is committed to bringing positive change to Pullman through giving local artists and community members a platform to share their ideas, as well as building national and international connections with other artists and communities.
+Pullman Arts Foundation is committed to bringing positive change to Pullman by giving local artists and community members a platform to share their ideas, as well as building national and international connections with other artists and communities.

 Board